 Non-technical measures include operational and management controls like:

 Assign the level of the likelihood of threats and impact combinations to each identified risk.
 By doing so, you can appropriately prioritize the risks that require immediate attention.
-This also helps with allocating your resources more effectively.
+Understanding risk levels also helps with allocating your resources more effectively.

 When a threat is likely to occur and has the power to have a significant impact on your organization, the assigned level of risk is the highest.
 Threats that won’t have much of an impact and have a low chance of occurring, are low-risk levels.

-Create a list of corrective actions once you document the assigned threat levels.
+Create a list of corrective actions once you document and assign risk levels.

 Consider any possible outcomes of each data threat.
 These can include situations such as unauthorized access or disclosure, permanent loss or corruption, and temporary loss or unavailability of data.